BP p.l.c. – Annual report – 31 December 2018

 The following table provides aggregated summarized financial information for the group’s associates as it relates to the amounts recognized in the group income statement and on the group balance sheet.

-The associate that is material to the group at both 31 December 2017 and 2016 is Rosneft.
+The associate that is material to the group at both 31 December 2018 and 2017 is Rosneft.

 BP classifies its investment in Rosneft as an associate because, in management’s judgement, BP has significant influence over Rosneft; see Interests in other entities within Note 1 for further information.
 The group’s investment in Rosneft is a foreign operation whose functional currency is the Russian rouble.
-The increase in the group`s equity-accounted investment balance for Rosneft at 31 December 2017 compared with 31 December 2016 principally relates to earnings from Rosneft and foreign exchange effects which have been recognized in other comprehensive income.
+The increase in the group’s equity-accounted investment balance for Rosneft at 31 December 2018 compared with 31 December 2017 principally relates to earnings from Rosneft offset by dividends distribution and foreign exchange effects which have been recognized in other comprehensive income.

 The following table provides summarized financial information relating to Rosneft.
 This information is presented on a 100% basis and reflects adjustments made by BP to Rosneft’s own results in applying the equity method of accounting.
 BP adjusts Rosneft’s results for the accounting required under IFRS relating to BP’s purchase of its interest in Rosneft and the amortization of the deferred gain relating to the disposal of BP’s interest in TNK-BP.
-These adjustments have increased the reported profit for 2017, as shown in the table below, compared with the equivalent amount in Russian roubles that we expect Rosneft to report in its own financial statements under IFRS.
+These adjustments have increased the reported profit for 2018, as shown in the table below, compared with the amounts reported in Rosneft’s IFRS financial statements.
+In particular, in 2018 these adjustments resulted in BP reporting a lower amount relating to impairment charges of downstream goodwill than the equivalent amounts reported by Rosneft.

 Summarized financial information for the group’s share of associates is shown below.